phiresky/procedural-cities/ausarbeitung.md

 ##### Input

 * Elevation map
-* list of city centers and growth centers
+* List of city centers and growth centers
-* percentage of street growth per year
+* Percentage of street growth per year
-* average land price per year
+* Average land price per year
-* list of street patterns
+* List of street patterns
-* land use type definitions and corresponding use percentages, construction setback values and building generation rules
+* Land use type definitions and corresponding use percentages, construction setback values and building generation rules

 ##### Algorithm

-The system uses three steps that are iterated for every time step: First the street network is extended and analyzed, then the land use is planned, and finally the new construction plan is generated.
-The algorithms takes a lot of details into account which are not further described here.^[these slides contain further information: http://www.train-fever.com/data/xian_slides_train_fever.pdf]
+The system uses three substeps that are iteratively executed for every time step: First the street network is extended and analyzed, then the land use is planned, and finally the new construction plan is generated.
+The algorithms takes a lot of details into account which are not further described here.^[These slides contain further information: http://www.train-fever.com/data/xian_slides_train_fever.pdf]

-Streets are build on demand according to a traffic simulation.
+Streets are built on demand according to a traffic simulation.
 The traffic simulation is created by simulating residents that make trips to random targets in the city.
-Every building and land space have a calculated value.
-Buildings are built on empty lots randomly and replaced when it significantly increases the value of the area.
+Every building and land space has a calculated value.
+Buildings are built on empty lots randomly and replaced when renovating significantly increases the value of the area / property.

 ![Sample output (green: residential areas, blue: industrial zones, red: commercial)[@weber_interactive_2009, fig. 4]](img/20151109213837.png)